Dreamsicle (album): Background and context

-In 2023, Morris filed from divorce from Ryan Hurd, and officially separated in 2024.
-In 2024, Morris came out as bisexual.
-She started sharing droplets from her upcoming record, including "Cut!" with Julia Michaels and "I Hope I Never Fall in Love".
-She released the fifth extented play, titled Intermission, which includes five songs that were later on included on Dreamsicle.
-The album was released on May 9, 2025.
+In 2023, Morris filed from divorce from Ryan Hurd and officially separated in 2024.
+In 2024, she released her fifth extented play, titled Intermission, which includes five songs that were later included in Dreamsicle.

-Speaking on the album content with The Cut, Morris denied that the record was a divorce album stating that she's "not documenting what happened during the relationship" but instead she's "documenting the grief, anger, and sadness that follows, and the vulnerability of putting yourself back out there again … of reconnecting with your female friends and yourself", concluding "It's actually, to me, what happens after divorce".
+Speaking on the album's content with The Cut, Morris denied that the record was a divorce album stating that she's "not documenting what happened during the relationship" but instead she's "documenting the grief, anger, and sadness that follows, and the vulnerability of putting yourself back out there again … of reconnecting with your female friends and yourself", concluding "It's actually, to me, what happens after divorce".
 Morris also said about the process of the making of dreamsicle that "Ultimately, I just wanted to make music that heals whatever the fuck I went through".

 "It represents a lot of influences, a lot of leaps of faith — just true artistic freedom, which is what I've always wanted, and I've had, but not in this way, where it's dovetailing with my personal life freedom, I've gotten to wear many hats in my career, but with my own personal project upcoming, there are no training wheels.
 I'm being my truest, most secure self.
 I think the album reflects [my experience of] becoming a mom in the last few years, changing the way I do business post-pandemic, and then also understanding why I needed to let go of some comforts to grow into the person that I needed to be."